Stevenlutton/Amazon_Research_Analysis/README.md

 While the results may differ with time you can see what appears with the search "healthy office snacks" [here.](https://www.amazon.com/s?k=healthy+office+snacks&ref=nb_sb_noss_1)

 My end goal was to find some indicators that would help me narrow down a sweet spot to position my product–if I were to sell office snack boxes through Amazon.
+With that in mind, I later decided to filter the products I was analyzing to only those that had a product count over 60.
+If I were to sell office snacks to an office setting it wouldn't be as logical to sell less than 60.

 I found some interesting takeaways from my research that would give a marketing company an edge in positioning their office snack box product in the Amazon marketplace.
 One of the first discoveries that came to me was how Amazon ranks their products.
 I found that there is no correlation between the customer review rating and where Amazon ranks the product within a certain category.
 There is also no correlation between the number of reviews and a product’s rank.
 I have charts below showing how I came to these conclusions.